elcasodepaz/Ojo-cibernetico/README.md

 * Visualización de ubicación en mapas: También pueden mostrarte la ubicación utilizando la API de mapas.
 Todo lo que tienes que hacer es copiar y pegar el enlace o hacer clic derecho y abrir el enlace para ver la ubicación en un mapa interactivo.

-**Automatic IP Address Reconnaissance** is performed after the above information is received.

-**This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

-## How is this Different from IP GeoLocation

-* Other tools and services offer IP Geolocation which is NOT accurate at all and does not give location of the target instead it is the approximate location of the ISP.

-* Seeker uses HTML API and gets Location Permission and then grabs Longitude and Latitude using GPS Hardware which is present in the device, so Seeker works best with Smartphones, if the GPS Hardware is not present, such as on a Laptop, Seeker fallbacks to IP Geolocation or it will look for Cached Coordinates.

-* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**

-* Accuracy depends on multiple factors which you may or may not control such as :
-  * Device - Won't work on laptops or phones which have broken GPS
-  * Browser - Some browsers block javascripts
-  * GPS Calibration - If GPS is not calibrated you may get inaccurate results and this is very common

 ## Templates

 Available Templates :